 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a British Indian woman who went to a grammar or selective state school.
+This student identifies as a White British woman who went to a comprehensive school that doesn’t regularly send students to medical school.

 In-person MMI interview